 Featured below is the collective poem “Clarion Call for a Warming World” by members of the Scarborough Poetry Club in Ontario, Canada.

-In response to the climate crisis, we, Anna and Jeevan, contacted members of the Scarborough Poetry Club with an invitation to participate in the creation of a collective poem that deals with the theme of a warming world.
+In response to the climate crisis, we, Anna Nieminen and Jeevan Bhagwat, co-facilitators of the Scarborough Poetry Club, invited members of the Club to participate in the creation of a collective poem that deals with the theme of a warming world.
 We were inspired by “Season 2, Episode 6: On Nature, Poetry and Creativity with Kim Stafford” of the Climate Change and Happiness podcast.

 We invited Scarborough Poetry Club members to reply to a call for submissions email with one original line of poetry in English that responds to one of the following prompts: